itscodenation/flw1-rps-20-21-starter/README.md

 ## Day 3

 ## JavaScript
-- [ ] Write conditional statements to determine the computerChoice
+- [ ] Write a conditional statement which given the number range of randomNumber assigns ‘rock’, ‘paper’ or ‘scissors’ to the computerChoice variable
 - [ ] Display the computerChoice to the screen
 - [ ] Write conditional statements that compare the userChoice to the computerChoice to determine the winner of the game
 - [ ] Display the winner to the screen in the result div